MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 Proposal: Use a [Percolator](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/36726.pdf) inspired timestamp recovery protocol (See section 2.3 Timestamps).
 Periodically we durably store some value greater than the current global timestamp.
-We never allocate a timestamp larger than the one durably stored, without first updating the durably stored timestamp.
-When Materialize restarts, it uses a value one larger than the value durably stored.
+We never allocate a timestamp larger than or equal the one durably stored, without first updating the durably stored timestamp.
+When Materialize restarts, it uses the value durably stored as the initial timestamp.

 The properties described in this section and the [Global Timestamp](#Global Timestamp) section are sufficient to ensure Strict Serializability across restarts.